 We are fully committed to maintaining confidentiality and will take appropriate measures to ensure it.
 If you are currently involved in tendering for work with DWP you can be assured that your comments will not be allowed to prejudice the fair treatment of your tender.

-We will acknowledge all complaints in writing within five working days and we will aim to respond within ten working days.
+We will acknowledge all complaints in writing within 5 working days and we will aim to respond within 10 working days.

 How to complain